The customizations in this section are applicable to providers using kubeadm to bootstrap the cluster.

 Applying this configuration will result in

-secret generated.
+<CLUSTER_NAME>-encryption-configsecret generated.

-A secret key for the encryption provider is generated and stored in <CLUSTER_NAME>-encryption-config
+A secret key for the encryption provider is generated and stored in <CLUSTER_NAME>-encryption-config secret.

-The APIServer will be configured to use the secret key to encrypt secrets
+The APIServer will be configured to use the secret key to encrypt secrets and

-kubernetes resources before writing them to etcd.
+configmaps kubernetes resources before writing them to etcd.

-, encryption provider that matches the stored data attempts in order to decrypt the data.
+When reading resources from etcd, encryption provider that matches the stored data attempts in order to decrypt the data.

 CAREN currently does not rotate the key once it generated.